 - Yes - lovely chap, though obviously I had hoped she had set her sights on someone higher than a retail manager…

-- informal Much; to a considerable extent: the old lady is a sight cleverer than Sarah he’s a sight too full of himselfMore example sentences
+- informal or dialect Used to indicate that something is so described to a considerable extent: the old lady is a sight cleverer than Sarah he’s a sight too full of himselfMore example sentences

 - Yet it uses a sight less fuel (42.8mpg against 35.3mpg) and produces significantly less carbon dioxide (156 compared with 170g/km).

 - I doubt it'll beat OJ - last he told me, he was actually in credit - but it's a sight less than I'd been anticipating.